 Looking for cover to protect your assets?
 Compare two policies from ANZ that help safeguard your home and its contents.

-If you're looking for insurance to protect your most valuable assets, ANZ provides cover for accidental breakage, theft, vandalism and more.
+If you're looking for insurance to protect your most valuable assets, ANZ provides cover for accidental breakage, theft, vandalism, floods and more.
 This review explores what each policy covers, and what it excludes.

 What options does ANZ Home Insurance offer?